coreymaps/cs/content/project/arset_humanitarian/index.md

 ---
-title: NASA Applied Remote Sensing Training (ARSET) in Humanitarian Applications
+title: NASA Applied Remote Sensing Training in Humanitarian Applications
 summary: Co-taught a session for Earth observation practitioners on the use of NASA open-source processing tools for monitoring damage to built-up areas during military conflict

 tags: